NATIVE PLANT PROPOGATION

 Native plants included: salal, trailing blackberry, red flowering currant, Pacific ninebark, orange honeysuckle, twinberry honeysuckle, baldhip rose, ocean spray, and red huckleberry.

 On July 10, 2022 Teresa and Denis led a softwood cutting Propagation Experiment (vol 2)

-All these cuttings were potted in 50/50 peat moss and sand mix and placed in our Free the Fern greenhouse.
+Cuttings were potted in 50/50 peat moss and sand mix and placed in the Free the Fern greenhouse.